 NBA Game Summary - Philadelphia at New Jersey

-East Rutherford, NJ (Sports Network) - Vince Carter poured in a season-high 41 points on 15-of-22 shooting and grabbed eight rebounds as New Jersey held off Philadelphia, 112-107, at Continental Airlines Arena.
+East Rutherford, NJ (Sports Network) - Vince Carter scored 19 points, including 13 in the decisive third quarter as the New Jersey Nets beat the Philadelphia 76ers, 86-82, at Continental Airlines Arena.